chriscalip/mapdocs/README.md

 <a href="https://www.drupal.org/node/928026" target="_blank">How to make configuration objects exportable with CTools</a>

 The file `openlayers-overview/ctools_export_ui-inventory.md` is an inventory of `ctools_export_ui` integration code that facilitates the configuration management through ctools.

+<a name="s2.3"></a>
+## Administration Graphical User Interface
+`openlayers-overview/admin-graphical-user-interface.md`

+Describes the components that facilitate the openlayers admin gui.